stephenebert/Springboard/Capstone/README.md

 4. **[Model-Switcher Stable Diffusion Demo](https://huggingface.co/spaces/stephenebert/model-switcher-sd)**: Multi-model text-to-image generation with SD v1.5, SDXL Base 1.0, and SD-Turbo
 5. **[Image Tagger](https://huggingface.co/spaces/stephenebert/Image_Tagger)**: Automated image captioning and semantic tag extraction using BLIP model.

-The hyperlinks reference their hugging face for web usage.
+The hyperlinks reference their hugging face for web usage, which can also be found on my hugging face [account](https://huggingface.co/stephenebert).
 All systems are optimized for performance (via FAISS ANN search and GPU acceleration) and usability (via Gradio interfaces), demonstrating full-stack ML engineering competencies from data collection to production deployment.

 ---